-It has already been shown that intron DNA has a specific (non-triplet code) vocabulary, "The presence of idiosyncratic words implies that the primary structure of introns is far from being random.
-We conclude that introns do carry some messages and,
+It has already been shown that intron DNA has a specific (nontriplet code) vocabulary, "The presence of idiosyncratic words implies that the primary structure of introns is far from being random.
+We conclude that introns do carry some messages and, hence, should not be regarded as 'nonsense' DNA."1

 Another possible mechanism has been raised by the recent work being done on the methylation of DNA.
 "Methylation of DNA is a ubiquitous phenomenon ...
-In eukaryotes, there are no established functions for DNA methylation, though recent evidence suggests that it may regulate gene expression.108
+In eukaryotes, there are no established functions for DNA methylation, though recent evidence suggests that it may regulate gene expression.2

 Another possibility is the actual structure of the nucleus itself and its control of the genetic information.
-For example, the nuclear matrix (the insoluble structural framework) has been shown to be involved in the splicing of introns and exons.109
+For example, the nuclear matrix (the insoluble structural framework) has been shown to be involved in the splicing of introns and exons.3

 Regulation mechanisms can be expected to be heavily involved in the process of evolution of the higher organisms.
 As one worker put it, "The most prominent evolutionary mechanisms in prokaryotes involve mutation and other genetic operations involving the sequence variability of DNA.
 The differences within wide taxonomic categories of metazoans are often regulatory ...
-The major adaptive radiations among these forms are likely to have been mediated by regulatory evolution."
-110
+The major adaptive radiations among these forms are likely to have been mediated by regulatory evolution."4